Ventricular Septal Defect Surgery for Children

-If your child has a larger VSD, he or she may need some type of repair.
-Infants and
+If your child has a larger VSD, they may need some type of repair.
+Infants and children

-children with larger VSDs often have symptoms such as breathing faster and harder
+with larger VSDs often have symptoms, such as breathing faster and harder than normal.

-than normal.
 They may also not gain weight normally.
-A large, unrepaired VSD can over
+A large, unrepaired VSD can over time cause

-time cause higher (elevated) pressure in the blood vessels in the lungs.
-The higher
+higher (elevated) pressure in the blood vessels in the lungs.
+The higher pressure

 Healthcare providers often advise some type of repair for children who have a large